benjidial/portland/docs/developers/interrupts.md

 # Interrupt listing
 ## Notes
-For some examples on how to use these interrupts from assembly, see [the portland shell](https://github.com/negative-four-potatoes/portland/blob/master/src/shell/shell.asm).
+For some examples on how to use these interrupts from assembly see [the portland shell](https://github.com/negative-four-potatoes/portland-shell/blob/master/shell.asm).
 It uses the VGA driver's print null-terminated string interrupt (0x8e), the Keyboard driver's get next line interrupt (0x9a) and the FAT16 driver's execute file interrupt (0x95).
+See also [the Portland C Library](https://github.com/negative-four-potatoes/portland-c-library).
 If you are looking for the internal workings of interrupts for contributors to the portland project, see <https://negative-four-potatoes.github.io/portland/contributors/IVT>.

 ## Listing
 * [Memory management](#memory-management)